Operations Director, LPC

 My approach to counseling is simple.
 I believe that people are capable of remarkable change once empowered with compassion and acceptance of the world and our relationship to it.
 While it is impossible to change past trauma or negative experiences, it is possible for us to change the relationship we have to our past, with ourselves and with each other.

 Utilizing emotional regulation, containment skills, anchoring into your body through sensation, and coping skills that increase self-soothing and mindfulness, we will collaborate together to find a better you; the person you always thought you would be.
 I specialize in treatment of addiction, gentle and gradual resolution of trauma and PTSD, depression, anxiety, grief, and the uncertainty of life.
 If you have lost yourself, your sense of meaning, or your purpose in life through transition or stagnation, let’s work together to get you unstuck so that you may live a life in balance.

-Children and Youth, Collaborative Parental Support, Perinatal Mental Health, EMDR
+Children and Youth, Collaborative Parental Support, Maternal Mental Health, EMDR for adults.

 As a Certified Youth Mental Health Specialist, I have made it my work to partner with young people in learning to trust themselves, equipping them to move bravely through difficulty and transition.